 A relatively high inflation rate can make exports uncompetitive.
 This can lead to trade deficits and slowed economic development.
 This is a major problem for nations that can’t devalue their currency, like in the European Union.
 Without the ability to devalue the currency, it can be difficult to re-establish competitiveness.

 As I mentioned before, inflation results in the devaluation of static sums of money, like debt.
 This will also affect things like savings accounts, that have interest rates that will never keep up.
 Event assets like stocks and bonds that are traditionally seen as safe can devalue if inflation is high enough.

 Reduction in real wages

-In many situations, when inflation outpaces wage growth, a reduction in real earnings of employees occurs.
-This problem has been apparent from the 2008 recession.
-Economic stagnation and wage growth has stalled wages, while inflation rates have remained consistent over the last decade.
+In many situations, when inflation outpaces wage growth, a reduction in the real earnings of employees occurs.
+This problem has been apparent since the 2008 recession.
+Economic stagnation and wage growth have stalled wages, while inflation rates have remained consistent over the last decade.

 Hurts Fixed Income Groups

 The real income of any individual is the buying potential of his income.
 For people who fall under the category of the fixed-earning group, like pensioners, that their real income will decrease.
 This is particularly harmful to older people.
 This will also negatively affect the economy at large as many will have diminished purchasing power.